NBA Ballers: Reception

 The game received "favorable" reviews on both platforms according to the review aggregation website Metacritic.
 GameSpot named it the best PlayStation 2 game of April 2004.
 It received a runner-up position in GameSpot's 2004 "Best Alternative Sports Game" award category across all platforms, losing to Mario Power Tennis.

 Maxim gave it a score of eight out of ten and stated that "Eighty-four hyper-detailed players are represented, or you can create your own baller and go rags-to-riches, racking up pimp-wear and Scarface-worthy real estate."
 The Village Voice similarly gave the PS2 version eight out of ten and stated, "Like the sport itself, you can easily start a pickup game, or put all your time—and high hopes—into it.
 Playing D, of course, isn’t nearly as fun."
 Playboy gave the game 75% (nearly two months before its U.S. release date) and said, "Victory is accompanied by flashy jewelry, fancy cars, and the truest measure of a champ, a larger pose."

+During the 8th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated NBA Ballers for "Console Action Sports Game of the Year" and "Outstanding Achievement in Original Musical Composition".

 By July 2006, the PS2 version of the game had sold 670,000 copies and earned $23 million in the United States.
-Next Generation ranked it as the 94th highest-selling game launched for the PlayStation 2, Xbox or GameCube between January 2000 and July 2006 in the U.S. Combined sales of the NBA Ballers series reached 1 million units in the United States by July 2006.
+Next Generation ranked it as the 94th highest-selling game launched for the PlayStation 2, Xbox, or GameCube between January 2000 and July 2006 in the U.S. Combined sales of the NBA Ballers series reached 1 million units in the United States by July 2006.